druleton/druleton/README.md

-# drupal-skeleton
+# druleton

 [![Author][icon-author]][link-author]
 [![License : MIT][icon-license]][link-license]

-The drupal-skeleton provides a skeleton directory structure, a configuration directory and a set of commands to easily set up an environment to develop, test, and deploy a Drupal based project.
+Druleton provides a skeleton directory structure, a configuration directory and a set of commands to easily set up an environment to develop, test, and deploy a Drupal based project.
 This without the need to include Drupal core, contrib modules, themes and libraries in the repository of this project.